linuss/django101/README.md

 To get started, please follow the instructions in this document.
 If you ever get stuck, you can check out the code in this repository, but try not to simply copy everything: you'll learn much more by writing it yourself.
 Each step will be explained here to guide you through the process.

+# Prerequisites

+In order to complete this tutorial, you'll need to have some stuff installed on your system.
+We'd like to refer you to the excellent [Installation chapter of Django for Girls] (http://tutorial.djangogirls.org/en/installation/index.html) (please don't feel offended if you're not a girl, we're pretty sure these instructions are unisex :))

 # Step 1
 ## Initializing the project